Man who murdered 4 in Oregon home, trying to kill child shot dead by deputies, police say

 FLEEING PEDESTRIANS SWIPED BY TRUCK THAT SPED ONTO SIDEWALK IN VIDEO

+"Deputies saved the life of a young girl by using deadly force on the murder suspect as he was attempting to kill her.
+All deputies were uninjured, suspect is deceased," the sheriff's office said in a tweet.

+The child and a woman, who were not identified, survived the incident and were taken to the hospital to be treated for injuries that were not life-threatening.

-Jensen said the four people were not killed by gunfire, but did not provide further detail on their cause of death.
+Jensen said the four people were not killed by gunfire.
 He added that he "cannot explain just how horrific it is inside" the house where the murders occurred.

+"We’re not sure what was used at this time.
+I’ve been told that there were numerous weapons, swords, things of that nature in the residence.
+The investigators are trying to determine what exactly was used to kill each person," Jensen said.

 CLICK HERE TO GET THE FOX NEWS APP

-It’s unclear what led to the deadly domestic incident and an investigation is ongoing.
+It’s unclear what led to the deadly domestic incident.

-No deputies were injured in the shooting and those involved were placed on paid administrative leave following standard protocol.
+The deputies involved in the shooting were placed on paid administrative leave as a standard protocol during the investigation.